Feedthegeek/Feedthegeek/README.md

 - Hi, My name is Nicholas Herrick.
 - I’m interested in computers, food and the overall developement and maintenence of the physical and digital world.
-- I’m currently learning Java, C++ and Git.
+- I’m currently learning Java, C++ and Github
 - I’m looking to collaborate on anything that my help could potentially improve.
 - How to reach me: HerrickND@gmail.com